-5.5.I.I.
+5.5.1.1.
 Rebone Landfill

-The Rebone Landfill site was classified as G: S: B- and receives only general waste from Rebone Township which consists of 1500 households and local businesses.
+The Rebone Landfill site was classified as G: S: B and receives only general waste from Rebone Township which consists of 1500 households and local businesses.
 The site is 100km north of Mokopane, and licenced under permit number 12/9/11/P74.
-The site has a fence, gate, guardhouse, and signage boards at the gate entrance.
+The site has fence and gate, guardhouse, and signage boards at the gate entrance.